henspace/text2lesson-docs/docs/learning-trail/missing-word-and-order.md

 # 🕵️ Missing word and order problems

 So far we've looked at multiple choice questions and slideshow presentations.
-There are two more types of problems that _Text2Lesson_ can handle:
+There are two more types of problems that _RapidQandA_ can handle:

 - **Missing word problem**: in this problem, words are missing from the question, and the person playing the lesson has to select the missing word from a number of options.